laryziinha/forge-scryfall-scrapper/README.md

 a tool that could download images cleanly, handle naming and layout quirks correctly, and work without forcing users to deal with large datasets or fragile workflows.

-Over time, it evolved organically — improving how cards are detected, renamed, rotated, enumerated, and handled across different layouts and products.
+Over time, it evolved organically,  improving how cards are detected, renamed, rotated, enumerated, and handled across different layouts and products.
 As it kept proving useful for my own setup, I realized it might also help other Forge users.